ogata-lab/eipl-docs/en/docs/model/SARNN.md

 <!-- #################################################################################################### -->
 ----
 ## Spatial Attention Mechanism  {#spatial_softmax}
-The spatial attention mechanism emphasizes important information (large pixel values) by multiplying the feature map by Softmax, and then extracts the position informations of the emphasized pixels using Position-Encoding.
-The following figure shows the processing results of the spatial attention mechanism, where important position informations (red dots) is extracted by multiplying a "pseudo" feature map generated using two randomly generated gaussian distributions by Softmax.
-Since CNN feature maps contain a wide variety of information, they are not enhanced by simply multiplying Softmax.
-In order to further enhance the features, it is important to use [Softmax with temperature](https://en.wikipedia.org/wiki/Softmax_function).
-You can check the effect of Softmax with temperature by adjusting the parameter `temperature` in the sample program below.
-The red dots in the figure indicate the positions extracted by spatial softmax, and since they are generated at the center of one of the gaussian distributions, the position informations can be extracted appropriately.
+The spatial attention mechanism emphasizes important information (pixels with large values) by multiplying the feature map by softmax.
+It then extracts the position information of the highlighted pixels using position encoding.
+The figure below illustrates the results of the spatial attention mechanism, where important position information (represented by red dots) is extracted by multiplying a "pseudo" feature map generated by two randomly generated Gaussian distributions with Softmax.
+Since CNN feature maps contain diverse information, they are not effectively enhanced by a simple softmax multiplication.
+To further enhance the features, it is critical to use [Softmax with temperature](https://en.wikipedia.org/wiki/Softmax_function).
+The effect of Softmax with temperature can be observed by adjusting the `temperature` parameter in the provided example program.
+The red dots in the figure indicate the positions extracted by spatial Softmax, and since they are generated at the center of one of the Gaussian distributions, the position information can be extracted accurately.

 ![results_of_spatial_attention](img/spatial_softmax.webp){: .center}